kinelite/Flux-insert-character/README.md

 ## Flux Insert Character
 A ComfyUI workflow for inserting a subject (character or stuff) into a new pictures while retaining its feature.
 It will automatically adapt perspective, light and color tones, and can even change posture according to text prompt.
 Scroll down for examples.

-### LATEST UPDATE: WorkflowV5 (renamed to Flux-Insert-Character-V5 to avoid confusion.)
+### LATEST UPDATE: Flux-Insert-Character-V5 (renamed from WorkflowV5 to avoid confusion.)
 ![V5](https://github.com/user-attachments/assets/54acb11e-afed-4cfa-b9a4-8e3886da6ef6)

 - Switch the Inpaint Stitch node and the Face Swap Unit, so the face swap model is less confused after stitching.